 Stepping back, many commonly used content sets in the investment process are approaching commodification.

-The above are clear examples showing where Thomson Reuters provides an additional layer of insight, taking well understood content and creating value.
+The above are clear examples showing where we provide an additional layer of insight, taking well understood content and creating value.

 It’s also about us helping the asset management community in an environment where research costs are rising and margins remain pressured.